tracee/tracee/README.md

 | [tracee-slf4j](slf4j)                 | Backend implementation for containers using slf4j.
 You may use this for Logback-Backend or on top of a java util logging containers like tomcat6 together with slf4j-jcl.
 | [tracee-log4j](log4j)                 | Backend implementation for containers using log4j for logging.
 | [tracee-log4j2](log4j2)               | Backend implementation for containers using log4j2 for logging.
-| [tracee-jboss-logging](jboss-logging) | Backend implementation for containers using jboss-logging like JBoss EAP5/AS6.
+| [tracee-jboss-logging](jboss-logging) | Backend implementation for containers using jboss-logging like used in JBoss EAP5/AS6.
 | [threadlocal-store](threadlocal-store)| Backend implementation for containers that use no common logging framework.
-Use it in scenarios where you just want to propagate the context information.
+Use it in scenarios where you have a component that does not use a supported logging framework but that you still want to to propagate the invocation context.

 All TracEE modules are (hopefully) OSGI compliant.